 “Yeah, okay,” grinned Alex.

 “Bye, Alex.
-Bye Noah,” said the older girl, and then she left them there to stew over this development.
+Bye Noah,” said the older girl, and then she left them there.

 She sauntered past them, and Noah raised one eyebrow at the young lady as her hips swayed slightly, right to left, left to right, sauntering on her way past, something he had not noticed her do before, something he had not noticed in any girl for that matter.
 It looked a little…deliberate…but that was weird, so he didn’t know what to think about it.